 Since inception, we have incurred significant net losses and expect to continue to incur net losses for the foreseeable future.
 Since our inception, our operations have been financed primarily through private placements of equity securities, debt financing arrangements and sales of our products.
-As of December 31, 2019, we had \$28.3 million in cash, cash equivalents and short-term marketable securities, and an accumulated deficit of \$210.5 million.
-Based on our current planned operations, we expect our cash and cash equivalents, together with available borrowings under the CIBC Agreement and the proceeds from this offering, will enable us to fund our operating expenses for at least the next twelve months.
+As of December 31, 2019, we had \$ million in cash and cash equivalents, and an accumulated deficit of \$ million.
+Based on our current planned operations, we expect our cash and cash equivalents, together with available borrowings under the Oxford Agreement and the proceeds from this offering, will enable us to fund our operating expenses for at least the next twelve months.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.